martijnvdb87/php-cli/README.md

 ```

 ## Progress Helper Class
 The Progress class shows a progressbar in the console.
 Using a float between `0` and `1` as an argument in the `set()` method, you can set the current percentage of the progressbar.
 The progressbar will also display how long it is running and the expected remaing time (ETA).
 The `start()` method will start the timer for those values.
-When the percentage reaches `1`, it will stop the progressbar.
+The `stop()` method will stop the timers and the progressbar.
 ```php
 $progress = Progress::new();
 $progress->start();